cns-iu/map4sci-CG/README.md

 ```
 argument-1 inputfile: dot formated file which is the network
-argument-2 Text Direct: directory to store the created text files
-argument-3 outputfile: json file which will be the input for the Algorithm
+argument-2 outputfile: csv file which will be the input for the Algorithm

-eg: python3 init-py/init-layout.py examples/batchtree/last-fm.dot examples/textFile/ examples/csv/last-fm.csv
+eg: python3 src/initialization/initialize-layout.py inputFile(.dot)  outputFIle(.csv)
 ```

 ## Input Data